 Although Haven transactions are private and anonymous it should not be used for illicit or illegal purposes that violate a user’s local or national laws.

 Storing and Using Haven

 Where can I get XHV from?

-Haven (XHV) is available to buy from a number of exchanges or as it is a PoW currency it can also be mined.
-The current list of exchanges and mining pools are on our website.
+Haven (and xUSD) are available to buy from a number of crypto exchanges or as it is a PoW currency it can also be obtained by mining.
+The current list of exchanges and mining pools can be found on our website.